GeoNode/geonode/docs_2.0/tutorials/deploy_config.rst

 Create geonode user and database
 ********************************

-First you have to create a user called *geonode* (with password *geonode*), as well as a database called *geonode*.
+First of all a user called *geonode* (with password *geonode*), as well as a database called *geonode* has to be created.

-Open a terminal and type:
+To create the user:

 .. code-block:: console

 	$ sudo -u postgres createuser -P geonode

 Now you will be asked to enter a password.
-This must be *geonode*.
+This must be *geonode* (you can change it if you want to, but be aware that you have to edit the local_settings.py if you do so!)

-To create the db:
+To create the database:

 .. code-block:: console

    	$ sudo -u postgres createdb -T template_postgis203 -O geonode geonode

 This creates a db called *geonode* (which automatically has the postgis extension as well!) with its owner *geonode*.
+If you do not have a template with the postgis extension, create one using this guide (LINK).

 Change authentication method
 ****************************